List of Re:Zero characters: Ruler Candidates

-One of the candidates for the royal election to become the 42nd King of Lugunica and head of House Barielle.
+One of the candidates for the royal election to become the 42nd Queen of Lugunica and head of House Barielle.
 Men are captivated by her beauty.
 Priscilla has an extravagant self-centered personality and supports totalitarianism where everyone must treat her with divinity, because of how much the world turns into her favor.
 Even though she is only 19, Priscilla had 8 husbands who have all "mysteriously" died; despite that, lands she has acquired have prospered under her thanks to her almost supernatural good luck.